Einstein tori and crooked surfaces: Introduction

 A single geometric invariant $\eta(T_1,T_2)$, related to the Maslov index, distinguishes the three cases. \begin{itemize} \item $\eta(T_1,T_2)=1$ if and only if $T_1\cap T_2$ is a union of two photons which intersect in exactly one point, \item $\eta(T_1,T_2) > 1$ if and only if $T_1\cap T_2$ is spacelike, and \item $\eta(T_1,T_2) < 1$ if and only if $T_1\cap T_2$ is timelike. \end{itemize} \end{thm} We next show how to further interpret this result in the three-dimensional case.
 The Lagrangian Grassmannian in dimension $4$ is a model of the $3$-dimensional Einstein universe.
 The relationship between the two models was studied extensively in \cite{MR2436232}.
 We develop the theory of Einstein tori in the space of Lagrangians and characterize $\eta$ as the determinant of a linear map.

-A simple consequence of theorem \ref{ToriIntersection} is \begin{cor} Let $T_1,T_2$ be a pair Einstein tori.
+A simple consequence of Theorem \ref{ToriIntersection} is \begin{cor} Let $T_1,T_2$ be a pair Einstein tori.
 Then, $T_1\cap T_2$ is non-contractible as a subset of $T_1$ or $T_2$. \end{cor}

-We use this corollary to prove a complete disjointness criterion for crooked surfaces, generalizing the construction in Charette-Francoeur-Lareau-Dussault~\cite{MR3231611} and the criterion for disjointness of anti de Sitter crooked planes in Danciger-Gu\'eritaud-Kassel~\cite{DGKfundamentald} :
+We use this corollary to prove a complete disjointness criterion for crooked surfaces, generalizing the construction in Charette-Francoeur-Lareau-Dussault~\cite{MR3231611} and the criterion for disjointness of anti-de Sitter crooked planes in Danciger-Gu\'eritaud-Kassel~\cite{DGKfundamentald} :

-\begin{thm} Two crooked surfaces $C,C'$ are disjoint if and only if the four photons on the boundary of the stem of $C$ are disjoint from $C'$, and the four photons on the boundary of the stem of $C'$ are disjoint from $C$. \end{thm} The Lagrangian model of the Einstein universe makes the condition in this theorem explicit.
+\begin{thm} Two crooked surfaces $C,C'$ are disjoint if and only if the four photons on the boundary of the stem of $C$ are disjoint from $C'$, and the four photons on the boundary of the stem of $C'$ are disjoint from $C$. \end{thm} The Lagrangian model of the Einstein universe allows us to express the condition in this theorem explicitly in terms of symplectic products.
 In that model, a pair of simple inequalities guarantee that a photon does not intersect a crooked surface.

-Finally, we show that the criterion in theorem \ref{surfacecriterion} implies the criterion for disjointness of anti de Sitter crooked planes.
+Finally, we show that the criterion in theorem \ref{surfacecriterion} reduces to the criterion for disjointness of anti-de Sitter crooked planes from \cite{DGKfundamentald} when specializing to crooked surfaces adapted to an anti-de Sitter patch.